 Innovative new youth-led organization seeks fair treatment for young migrants

-We Belong has several interlinked strategies to achieve their mission: they engage a client base of over 1,200 young people between 16 and 24, coming from over 70 countries, offering information, support and trainings to develop them as changemakers who will be inquisitive about their rights.
+We Belong engages a client base of over 1,300 young people between 16 and 24, coming from over 70 countries, offering information, support and training to develop them as changemakers who will be inquisitive about their rights.
 We Belong also engages in education and awareness raising at schools and universities on the barriers faced by young migrants.
-Additionally, they seek systemic reform, and they seek to inspire and grow a generation of young migrant leaders in positions of power.
+Additionally, it seeks systemic reform, and it seeks to inspire and grow a generation of young migrant leaders in positions of power.

-We Belong is led by two dynamic young leaders, Chrisann Jarett and Dami Makinde, who have lived experiences of the challenges We Belong seeks to overcome.
+We Belong was founded by two dynamic young leaders, Chrisann Jarrett and Dami Makinde, who have lived experiences of the challenges We Belong seeks to overcome.
+Chrisann Jarrett is currently the organization’s Chief Executive.
 One of the organization’s many strengths is that young people have always led the work.
 We Belong has also drawn inspiration and learning from the practice of the DREAMers in the US, including several in-person exchanges.

 Unbound Philanthropy has supported We Belong since its founding in 2019 and supported associated work for the previous five years.
 Its work advances our Public strategy area.